asgerb/mux-rails/README.md

 `ActiveSupport::Notifications` API) to handle incoming webhook requests.

 ## Installation

-Add this line to your application's Gemfile:
+Run `bundle add mux-rails` or add this line to your application's Gemfile:

 ```ruby
 gem 'mux-rails'